yalefresne/docker-images/README.md

 # docker-images

-Debian with curl and jd to use it in github actions
+Debian with ansible for deploy project in github actions